TaskWeb: Selecting Better Source Tasks for Multi-task NLP: Task Selection for Unseen Target Tasks

 \subsection{Extension to Multi-Task Selection}

-While choosing a single, appropriate source task is beneficial for learning a target task \cite{DBLP:conf/emnlp/VuWMSTMMI20, DBLP:conf/acl/VuLCAC22}, it has also been observed that using multiple source tasks provides additional benefits for the target \cite{DBLP:conf/emnlp/AsaiSPH22}.
-Hence we extend task selection from a single-task to a multi-task setup, where we select the top-$k$ helpful source tasks for the target according to the task selection scores.
+While choosing a single, appropriate source task is beneficial for learning a target task \cite{DBLP:conf/emnlp/VuWMSTMMI20, DBLP:conf/acl/VuLCAC22}, it has also been observed that using multiple source tasks provides additional benefits \cite{DBLP:conf/emnlp/AsaiSPH22}.
+Hence we extend task selection from a single-task to a multi-task setup.

-Given a target task $t$ and a task selection method, we first select the top-$k$ highest scoring source tasks $s_{1}, ..., s_{k}$ for $t$.
-We then randomly sample $n$ prompted examples from each task, resulting in a small training set of $kn$ examples total.
-We perform multi-task learning with a pre-trained model on this training set and evaluate the zero-shot capability of this model on the target task.
-Here, the task selection method can be replaced by \algo or other existing task selection methods.
+Given a target task $t$ and a task selection method, we first select the top-$k$ highest scoring source tasks $S_k=\{s_{1}, ..., s_{k}\}$ for $t$.
+Here, the task selection method can be \algo or other methods.
+We then randomly sample $n$ prompted examples from each task, resulting in a small training set of $kn$ examples.
+Table \ref{tab:task_selection_taskshop} in the appendix shows examples of top-5 tasks selected by \algo with $F$=RoE.

-Table \ref{tab:task_selection_multi} shows examples of top-$k$ tasks selected by our method with $k$=5 and $F$=RoE \cite{DBLP:journals/corr/abs-2302-03202}, treating each target as unseen and the source tasks as seen.
-Our method tends to select source tasks that are overall helpful such as CosmosQA and SocialIQA.
-At the same time, it also selects tasks within the same category or domain, such as SNLI for ANLI and PIQA for HellaSwag.
-We combine samples from these source tasks together to form a multi-task training set for each target.